galogarciaiii/scibud-podcast-agent-public/README.md

 ## 👩‍💻 Assistants

-The system follows a **separation of concerns** design, where each assistant manages one domain:
+The system uses **assistants** to divide responsibilities clearly:

-* **RetrievalAssistant**
+* **RetrievalAssistant** – Fetches articles and full texts from configured sources.
-  Queries selected sources (PubMed, bioRxiv, arXiv) and fetches both metadata and full-text content.

-* **EditorialAssistant**
-  Scores and ranks articles using fixed criteria.
-Generates podcast scripts, episode titles, descriptions, and social media posts using LLMs.
+* **EditorialAssistant** – Scores and ranks articles; generates podcast scripts, titles, descriptions, and social posts using LLMs.

-* **ProductionAssistant**
-  Converts scripts into narrated audio files using text-to-speech and generates the RSS feed XML for publishing.
+* **ProductionAssistant** – Converts scripts into audio with TTS and generates the RSS feed.

-* **StorageAssistant**
+* **StorageAssistant** – Handles databases, cloud storage, uploads, downloads, and cleanup.
-  Handles all persistence operations—downloads and uploads files to cloud storage, manages the database, retrieves episode history, and removes local files after publishing.

-* **CommunicationAssistant**
-  Posts episode highlights and promotional content to social media platforms (e.g., Bluesky).
+* **CommunicationAssistant** – Publishes promotional posts to social media platforms.

+---

+## 🧩 Managers

+Managers are lower-level modules that handle specific operational domains for the assistants.

+* **AudioManager**
+  Interfaces with Google TTS to synthesize long-form audio narration.
+Handles Google Cloud service authentication before generating episode audio.

+* **CloudStorageManager**
+  Provides upload/download operations for podcast assets using Google Cloud Storage.
+Manages authentication, API keys, and communication with the cloud.

+* **DBManager**
+  Handles SQLite operations for episode and article tracking.
+Inserts new episodes, updates article metadata, fetches full texts, checks whether articles were previously podcasted, and retrieves episode history.

+* **LocalStorageManager**
+  Manages local file cleanup.
+Removes temporary database or audio files after successful publishing.

+* **RSSManager**
+  Builds and formats the RSS feed XML for podcast distribution.
+Populates metadata, episodes, and links to audio files.

+* **SocialMediaManager**
+  Interfaces with the Bluesky API to authenticate and publish promotional posts for each episode.

+* **TextGenerationManager**
+  Wraps the OpenAI API for LLM-based text generation.
+Uses structured prompts to generate scripts, titles, descriptions, social media posts, and scoring justifications.
+Ensures responses are cleaned and properly formatted.

 ---